 Checking if students might be eligible for C2L in college application forms

-‘Next steps’ guidance from midwives and healthcare providers
+‘Next steps’ guidance from midwives and healthcare providers.

-Including information about C2L on websites and in printed materials
+Including information about C2L on websites

-It can be helpful to include either information about C2L on individual stakeholder websites or via a link to information on GOV.UK about C2L.
+It can be helpful to include either information about C2L on individual stakeholder websites or to a link to information on GOV.UK about C2L.
 Including even a short line about C2L in any printed materials aimed at providing information to young people – leaflets in waiting areas, for example – can help raise awareness.

 For education institutions, childcare providers and providers of information, advice and guidance: